irrevaldy/Indonesian-Word-Calculator/README.md

 # Indonesian-Word-Calculator
-Calculator which math operation expressed in words.
+Calculator with math operation expressed in words.